8811 visitors online

 "We were the first in the world to create drone assault regiments, one of which was the striking force for the recent de-occupation of Kupiansk."

-Yes, I can confirm that the 475th Assault Regiment, commanded by Hero of Ukraine Oleksandr Nastenko, was indeed one of the leading strike forces in the liberation of Kupiansk.
-And I am proud that we are operating near Kupiansk as part of the Khartiia Corps, because Oleksandr Nastenko is truly one of our best regimental commanders, a man who has mastered the tactics of using drones and infantry, the tactics of breaking through the circle zone, so I can say that this is indeed a fair comment.
+Yes, I can confirm that the 475th Assault Regiment, commanded by Hero of Ukraine Oleksandr Nastenko, was indeed one of the leading strike forces during the liberation of Kupiansk.
+And I am proud that we are operating near Kupiansk together as part of the same grouping within the Khartiia Corps, because Oleksandr Nastenko is truly one of our best, unquestionably, regimental commanders, a person who has mastered the tactics of employing drones and infantry, as well as breakthrough tactics in kill zones.
+So I can say that this is indeed a fair assessment.

-...
-I want to say that the losses in the 475th regiment are significantly lower, but they do exist, and for us, the death of every soldier, every fighter, is a heavy loss.
-But these losses, compared to the enemy's losses in the Flint area, are approximately 1 to 25, to 30, according to objective records, according to the official records of these targets.
-And the losses in Flint during the assault operations, the losses in Alexander Nastenko's regiment, call sign Flint, so, Nastenko's losses in the 475th regiment during this operation were lower than those of one of the mechanised brigades, which simply took up defensive positions in the area and conducted defensive operations.
-This is because the organisational and managerial decisions made by Nastenko are indeed the right model, which I hope will be used to modernise other separate assault regiments of the Ukrainian Armed Forces' ground forces.
-This requires a lot of drones, of course, as well as the allocation of funding, control of this funding, and organisational development.
-And we must stop dividing these assault regiments into 10 pieces, into 10 tasks in different directions.
-The effectiveness of the 475th regiment was precisely because it operated in one area, and the Khartiia command did not spread it across all areas.
-It was concentrated in one area.
-If all our assault regiments work this way and are reinforced with drones, then it will be drones, not people with machine guns, that will attack the enemy.
-And people will stop being afraid of this name and will understand that the assault regiments have a special attitude, the most powerful support, and that there you can fight, win and survive in war.
+… I want to say that casualty figures in the 475th Assault Regiment are significantly lower.
+They do exist, and for us, the death of every warrior, every soldier, is a heavy loss.
+But compared with the enemy, in Flint’s sector, the ratio of irreversible enemy losses is roughly 1 to 25–30, based on objective accounting and official records of these targets.
+As for losses during assault operations under Flint — that is, in the regiment commanded by Oleksandr Nastenko, callsign Flint, the casualties sustained by Nastenko’s 475th Regiment during this operation were lower than those of one mechanized brigade that was merely holding defensive positions in its sector and conducting defensive operations.
+This is because the organizational and command decisions made by Nastenko represent a correct model, one that I hope will be used to modernize other separate assault regiments of the Ground Forces of the Armed Forces of Ukraine.
+This requires a large number of drones, of course, the allocation of funding, oversight of that funding, and organizational development.
+It is also necessary to stop tearing assault regiments apart into ten fragments for ten different tasks across different directions.
+The effectiveness of the 475th Regiment was directly linked to the fact that it operated in a single sector, and the command of the Khartiia Corps did not disperse it across multiple areas.
+It was employed in a concentrated manner on one sector.
+If all our assault regiments operate this way and are reinforced with drones, then drones, not people with rifles, will be assaulting the enemy.
+And people will stop being afraid of the very term "assault regiment," understanding instead that such units receive special treatment, the strongest support, and that it is possible there to fight, to win, and to survive the war.

-"Artificial intelligence has become Ukraine's ally in the war.
-Hundreds of artificial intelligence solutions are working on the front lines and are being used in military operations.
-We are moving towards complete autonomy on the battlefield, from machine vision to data analytics to drone swarms.
-This is still in the research stage.
+"Artificial intelligence has become an ally of Ukraine in the war.
+Hundreds of AI-driven solutions are operating on the front line and are being applied at the level of military operations.
+We are moving toward full autonomy on the battlefield, from machine vision and data analytics to drone swarms.
+For now, this remains research.
 Fewer losses.
 More technology and fewer deaths.
 The lives of Ukrainian heroes are the highest value.
 We have no right to make decisions that cost the lives of our heroes."

-Well, unfortunately, that's how it is.
-Look, the goal is to reduce losses.
-I absolutely support this; it should definitely be the first thing we do when reforming the army.
-Do we have the right to make decisions that cost the lives of our heroes?
-I think that in war, there are no decisions that can be made without losses at the planning stage.
-We must strive for this and do everything we can to achieve it.
-I want to say that we simply have these slogans, which is why I am so sceptical about this.
-I have heard these slogans hundreds of times from senior state officials.
-Reducing losses, saving every life, a people-centred army — even our leader has put forward such ideas.
-Friends, in reality, all this has remained just empty words.
-It is no coincidence that there is so much talk and criticism in the army and in society about all these meat operations.
-We need a system of truthful accounting, reporting and after-action reviews in order to make an objective analysis.
-Yes, we need to quickly and permanently change the system of training Ukrainian military personnel.
+Unfortunately, this is already framed as a goal, reducing losses.
+I fully support this; it should unquestionably be the primary reason for carrying out army reforms in the first place.
+Do we have no right to make decisions that cost the lives of our heroes?
+I think that in war, there are no decisions that can be made entirely without losses at the planning stage.
+This is something we must strive for and do everything possible to achieve.
+The reason I am skeptical of such slogans is that I have heard them hundreds of times from senior state leaders, reducing losses, safeguarding every life, a human-centered army; even our leadership has put forward such theses.
+Friends, in reality, all of this often remained just empty words.
+It is no coincidence that so much criticism is voiced within the army and society about so-called "meat-grinder" operations.
+What is needed is a system of truthful accounting, reporting, and after-action reviews to conduct objective analysis.
+Yes, we also need to quickly and once and for all change the system of training for Ukrainian servicemen.

-"High-quality training means fewer losses and greater efficiency.
-The problem of the TCR cannot be ignored.
-After a comprehensive audit, we will propose a systematic solution to resolve the accumulated problems while maintaining the country's defence capability."
+"High-quality training means fewer losses and greater effectiveness.
+The issue of the Territorial Centers of Recruitment (TCRs) cannot be ignored.
+After a comprehensive audit, we will propose a systemic solution to address the accumulated problems while preserving the country’s defense capability."

 This is vague.
-I want to say that there is no problem with the TCR in Ukraine.
-Ukraine has a problem with the complete irresponsibility of the authorities, the lack of an electronic accounting system, and the problem of shifting responsibility from the Supreme Commander-in-Chief to TCR military personnel in the absence of a system of general mobilisation and accounting for all conscripts.
-This problem exists.
-As soon as a unified accounting system for conscripts is established, this corrupt system of hundreds of points of sale for evading the army and fleeing abroad, which exists and enriches itself, will disappear.
-And, first of all, there will be logic, people will understand that no one can evade, and there is a logic in the use of people, in determining who is needed in the defence industry and who is not, who is needed for infrastructure and who is not, who should be called up in what order, and who should be prepared for what positions.
-And this can only be done through management decisions.
-And if military personnel from the TCR receive orders to catch people on the streets, it is not their fault, but those at the top who give such orders.
-This needs to be changed a little.
-The TCR are simply people doing what they are allowed to do.
-And what is required of them, to be honest.
+I want to say that there is no TCR problem in Ukraine.
+What Ukraine does have is a problem of total irresponsibility on the part of the authorities, the absence of an electronic accounting system, and the shifting of responsibility by the Supreme Commander-in-Chief’s Headquarters onto TCR servicemen amid the lack of a unified system for general mobilization and the registration of all those liable for military service.
+That is the real problem.
+Once a unified registry of those liable for military service is established, the corrupt system of hundreds of points of sale for draft evasion and illegal border crossings, which currently exists and enriches those involved, will disappear.
+There will also be logic to the system: people will understand that evasion is not an option, and that there is a clear rationale for how manpower is used, who is needed in the defense industry and who is not, who is required for critical infrastructure and who is not, who should be mobilized first, and who should be trained for which positions.
+This can be achieved solely through management decisions.
+And if TCR servicemen receive orders to detain people in the streets, they are not to blame, the responsibility lies with those at the top who issue such orders.
+That is where change is needed.
+TCRs are simply people doing what they are allowed to do and what they are required to do, to be honest.

-"Everything must be based on data; that is the priority.
+"Everything must be based on data, this is a priority.
 We will measure the effectiveness of everything."

-"We must scale up the strong and help those who are ready and working for results to grow.
-Access to development opportunities must be equal for all.
-Therefore, one of my first decisions as Minister of Defence will be to ensure a basic level of drone staffing for brigades, which is clearly lacking.
-This will increase predictability and the quality of planning."
+"We must scale those who are strong and help those who are ready and working for results to grow.
+Access to development opportunities must be equal for everyone.
+Therefore, one of my first decisions as Minister of Defense will be to ensure a baseline level of drone provision for brigades, something that is clearly lacking.
+This will improve predictability and the quality of planning."

-Yes, this is definitely the number one problem.
-In 2024-2025, we experienced a catastrophic collapse of the entire system of planning and distribution of drones.
-This is because the funds that should go to drones are being used to maintain certain separate units, branches of the armed forces, forces that have been created, centres and structures that are supposed to deal with drones.
-And all the money goes there, instead of looking at where drones are needed most, where development is needed most.
-The greatest development is needed by those troops who are responsible for their section of the front line.
-There, a planned, constant supply of drones is needed.
-And so, some units are needed to provide qualitative reinforcement for special tasks, for scaling up operations.
-The Commander-in-Chief's reserve units, which are concentrated and create a numerical advantage, perform special tasks on specific objects, tasks, points, and sectors.
-But the key issue for us is that we must stop the Russian offensive.
-Therefore, the best stable supply must be there, where it produces results and holds the front line.
-That is, if we leave the infantry without Mavics, if we leave the infantry without the support of reconnaissance drones, without all the infrastructure.
-If we do not replenish the losses of this equipment, what will happen?
-What is happening to us now will happen.
-Every week, the enemy captures several dozen square kilometres and advances further.
-In other words, the drone forces are growing, but the enemy is still advancing.
-And we cannot build defence zones, as they are absent in most areas of the front.
-We cannot equip them or prepare them for defence.
-Therefore, it is nice to hear such a statement from Fedorov.
-This is indeed a statement, which I hope will be followed by very quick and concrete decisions.
+Yes, unquestionably, this is problem number one.
+In 2024–2025, we saw a truly catastrophic breakdown of the entire system of drone planning and distribution.
+Funds that are supposed to go toward drones are instead being spent on maintaining various individual units, branches, forces that have been created, centers, and structures that are supposedly responsible for drones.
+All the money goes there, instead of asking where drones are actually needed most and where development is most critical.
+The greatest development is needed by the forces that are responsible for their own sectors of the front.
+That is where planned, continuous drone supply is required.
+And yes, there is also a need for high-quality reinforcement units to carry out special missions and to scale operations.
+There are also reserve units of the Commander-in-Chief that are concentrated to create numerical advantages and carry out special missions against specific targets, tasks, points, and sectors.
+But the key issue for us is stopping the Russian offensive.
+Therefore, the most stable and reliable supply must go precisely to those who deliver results and hold the front.
+If infantry units are left without Mavics, if they are left without properly supported reconnaissance drone positions and without the necessary infrastructure, and if losses of this equipment are not replenished, what will happen?
+What will happen is exactly what we are seeing now.
+Every week, the enemy captures several dozen square kilometers and continues to advance.
+In other words, drone forces are growing, yet the enemy still keeps pushing forward.
+And we are unable to build kill zones in defense, they are absent across most sections of the front.
+We cannot properly equip them or prepare them for defense.
+That is why it is encouraging to hear such a statement from Fedorov.
+This is a statement that, I hope, will be followed very quickly by concrete decisions.

-"Today, the top 50 units out of 400 provide 70% of enemy strikes.
-Imagine the potential of the Defence Forces if we help the remaining 350 to grow."
+"Today, the top 50 units out of 400 account for 70% of enemy hits.
+Imagine the potential of the Defense Forces if we help the remaining 350 to grow."

-I think it's fair to say that a comprehensive solution is needed here, not only in terms of the organisation of the drone units themselves.
-I think we have a lot of these units and operators.
-The problem is how to increase the effectiveness of all the existing calculations, the survivability of those calculations that hold the front line, which primarily provide situational awareness.
-Someone has to search for that very infiltration.
-And it is not only those who inflict damage that need to be controlled.
-I hope the Ministry of Defence will pay attention to those who find targets.
-Because the war depends on the positions of operators of reconnaissance drones such as Mavic and Utel.
-They are the foundation of the Defence Forces' battle order.
-I hope the minister will pay attention to the quality of tactical reconnaissance organisation on the front lines and ensuring situational awareness.
-This allows the enemy to infiltrate our battle formations.
+That is one way to put it, but I think this requires a comprehensive solution, not only in terms of organizing drone units themselves.
+We already have a large number of such units and operators.
+The problem lies in how to increase the effectiveness of all existing crews and the survivability of those crews that hold the front and, first and foremost, provide situational awareness.
+Someone has to detect infiltration itself.
+And oversight should not focus only on those who deliver strikes.
+I hope the Ministry of Defense of Ukraine will pay attention to those who identify targets.
+Because the war depends on the positions of reconnaissance drone operators using platforms such as DJI Mavic and Autel Robotics.
+They are the backbone of the Defense Forces’ combat formations.
+I hope the minister will focus on the quality of how tactical reconnaissance is organized on the front line and on ensuring situational awareness, because shortcomings in this area are what allow the enemy to infiltrate our combat formations.

-"Based on my own experience of cooperation and joint projects with Madyar, K2, Biletskyi, and Obolenskyi."
-Madyar is Robert Brovdi, commander of the unmanned systems forces.
-K2 is Kyrylo Veres, commander of the K20 brigade regiment.
-Andrii Biletskyi is the Third Corps.
-Ihor Obolenskyi is the Second Corps "Khartiia."
-Flint is Oleksandr Nastenko, 465th Regiment, "Achilles," Yuriy Fedorenko's brigade, "Phoenix" is the SBU border guard regiment.
-Rarog is a separate unmanned systems brigade.
-Khmara, Yevhen Khmara – commander of the SBU's Alpha special forces centre, who is currently acting head of the SBU.
-Perun – Nemesis.
-Perun is the commander of the First Separate Assault Regiment.
-Perun's friend is Dmytro Filatov.
-Nemesis is a separate brigade.
-Radish is the commander of the First Corps.
-And many other incredible military personnel.
-We saw an example of true leadership."
+"Through his own example of cooperation and joint projects with Madyar, K2, Biletskyi, and Obolienskyi."
+That is, Robert Brovdi (callsign Madyar) is the Commander of the Unmanned Systems Forces.
+Kyrylo Veres (K2) is the commander of a regiment within the K2 Brigade.
+Andrii Biletskyi commands the 3rd Army Corps.
+Ihor Obolienskyi commands the 2nd Army Corps Khartiia.
+Flint is Oleksandr Nastenko, commander of the 465th Regiment.
+Achilles Brigade is led by Yurii Fedorenko.
+Phoenix Regiment is a regiment within the SBU Border Guard component.
+Rarog Brigade is a separate unmanned systems brigade.
+Yevhen Khmara commands the SBU Special Operations Center Alpha and is currently serving as acting head of the SBU.
+Perun — Nemesis.
+Perun is the commander of the 1st Separate Assault Regiment.
+Callsign Perun is Dmytro Filatov.
+Nemesis Brigade is a separate brigade.
+Denys Prokopenko (Redis) commands the 1st Army Corps.
+Along with many other remarkable service members, we saw an example of true leadership."

 This is very important to me.
-Here, Fedorov shared the opinions of the military personnel whose vision of the war he relies on.
-It should be noted that all the people mentioned here are indeed key figures for the front in general and for many sections of the front in particular.
-And such a choice of people with whom communication is carried out certainly gives rise to great hope and high expectations that this communication will be implemented in the specific organisational and managerial decisions mentioned in the speech.
+Here, Mykhailo Fedorov explained which military leaders’ views and whose vision of the war, he relies on.
+And it must be noted that all the people named here are indeed figures who, in many respects, are decisive for the front as a whole and for many specific sectors of the front in particular.
+Such a choice of interlocutors, those with whom communication is conducted, undoubtedly inspires strong hope and positive expectations that this communication will be translated into concrete organizational and managerial decisions, which are referenced in the speech.

 "Today, anyone who steals during the war is our enemy."

-Let's see, because we remember that the issue of reputation will be decisive for Mykhailo Fedorov.
-Indeed, when we see that there is respect for the resources that the state collects with such tremendous effort for the war, of course, everyone in the army wants to see that the Ministry of Defence is a model where money is not stolen, that the money that is collected with such difficulty goes precisely to the war.
-I hope that this will be a story of reputation, that anti-corruption is a priority, a foundation, and that Fedorov will act transparently and comment, preserving the reputation he has managed to build.
-I would like to remind you that there were critical issues in his work, and there was a corruption scandal that directly affected him.
-And the activities of those structures that purchased drones jointly with United24.
+We will see, because we remember that the issue of reputation will be decisive for Mykhailo Fedorov.
+Indeed, when we see respect for the resources that the state gathers for the war with such tremendous effort, everyone in the army wants to see the Ministry of Defense of Ukraine as a benchmark, a place where money is not stolen, where funds collected with such difficulty are spent on the war itself.
+I hope this becomes a defining track record, that anti-corruption is a priority and a foundation, that Fedorov will act with the same transparency, will comment publicly, and will safeguard the reputation he has managed to build.
+I want to remind you that there were also critical issues in his work, including a corruption scandal that directly concerned him, as well as the activities of the structures that procured drones jointly with United24.

-I hope that now the Ministry of Defence will be able to demonstrate a completely different level of transparency, and that any issue will be resolved as quickly and transparently as possible for those involved, not for society as a whole, but for those who make decisions, those who implement decisions, and those who depend on these decisions.
-I am confident that this work must be done.
-I think that journalists, of course, after Fedorov made such ambitious statements at this level, which are indeed worthy of respect, any stain now, unlike Reznikov, anyone there, Umerov, will now be scrutinised under Fedorov's microscope even at the stage of signing, at the stage of planning these documents.
-Therefore, I hope that the challenge that Fedorov set for himself in this speech will be adequately met.
+I hope that the Ministry of Defense of Ukraine will now be able to demonstrate a completely different level of transparency, and that any issue will be resolved as quickly and as transparently as possible for the stakeholders, not for society at large, but for those who make decisions, those who execute them, and those whose work depends on these decisions.
+I am confident that such work must be carried out.
+I believe that journalists, after Mykhailo Fedorov made such ambitious and indeed respectable statements at this level, will scrutinize any potential blemish far more closely than before.
+Unlike the cases of Oleksii Reznikov or Rustem Umerov, under Fedorov even the planning and signing stages of documents will now be examined under a microscope.
+Therefore, I hope that the challenge Fedorov set for himself in this speech will be met with dignity and successfully fulfilled.

-"We will take the development of the Ukrainian defence industry to a new level.
-Defence technology will become a key industry for Ukraine on world markets, a driver of the country's economic growth.
-Yes, this is for the future.
-We need to do our homework to create a Ukrainian air defence system and our own laser-guided artillery."
+"We will take the development of Ukraine’s defense industry to a new level.
+Defense tech will become a key Ukrainian industry on global markets and a driver of the country’s economic growth.
+Yes, this is about the future.
+We need to do our homework to create a Ukrainian air defense system and our own laser-guided artillery round."

-I think we need to make many more technological decisions that will change the war, including these.
-And we will see what tasks will be set and where the funding for our new developments will come from.
-Creating a Ukrainian air defence system is, in my opinion, an eight-year task, if we move very quickly and very correctly.
-Laser-guided artillery shells, in principle, can be made fairly quickly.
-And such developments are underway in Ukraine.
+I believe we need to deliver far more technological solutions that can change the course of the war, including these.
+We will see what specific tasks are defined and where funding for new developments is directed.
+Creating a Ukrainian air defense system is, in my view, an eight-year task at best, even if progress is fast and decisions are made correctly.
+A laser-guided artillery round, however, can in principle be developed relatively quickly, and such projects are already underway in Ukraine.

-"In the near future, we will conduct a thorough audit of the Ministry of Defence and the Armed Forces of Ukraine to find additional opportunities to improve the financial and social security of military personnel."
+"In the near future, we will conduct a deep audit of the Ministry of Defense of Ukraine and the Armed Forces of Ukraine to identify additional opportunities to improve the financial and social support provided to service members."

 This will be an interesting task that will affect the entire army.

-"We have a clear vision and goals for the war, which have been agreed upon by the Supreme Commander-in-Chief, the president.
+"We have a clear vision and clear war objectives, approved by the Supreme Commander-in-Chief, the President.
 Everyone who helps achieve the goals of the war will receive the necessary resources to move forward.
 Those who fail will leave the system."

-The statement is quite harsh and direct.
-It will be interesting to see what criteria will be defined.
+This is a fairly tough, direct statement.
+It will be interesting to see what criteria are defined.

-"The defence system needs real, visible changes that are felt at the personnel level, reduce the internal turmoil of the system, and truly improve the capabilities of the army and the condition of the people who serve in it."
+"The defense system needs real, visible changes that are felt at the level of individual service members, reduce the system’s internal hell, genuinely improve the army’s capabilities, and improve the condition of the people who serve in it."

 "Finally, I want to say that my hometown of Vasylivka in the Zaporizhzhia region is occupied.
-Russian troops came to Vasylivka in the first days of the invasion.
-I am proud of my city because the residents and the military began to resist.
-Thanks to this struggle, the Russian advance was halted in this direction, and this influenced the defence of Zaporizhzhia.
-For the last four years, I have been living to de-occupy Vasylivka, so my story is personal."
+Russian forces entered Vasylivka in the first days of the invasion.
+I am proud of my city because residents and service members began to resist.
+Thanks to this struggle, the Russian advance in this direction was halted, which contributed to the defense of Zaporizhzhia.
+For the past four years, I have lived with the goal of liberating Vasylivka, so this story is personal to me."

-I think this is the right motivation, but I think that right now the most important thing for all of us is to defend Zaporizhzhia and other Ukrainian cities, because the enemy continues its offensive.
-I think that even if we are unable to de-occupy anything in the near future, but if in the near future, as Minister Fedorov said, we stop the front line, that will already be a strategic victory for us and a defeat for Russia.
-And after that, of course, we can talk about de-occupation in some areas of the front.
+I think this is the right motivation.
+But right now, the most important task for all of us is to defend Zaporizhzhia and to protect other Ukrainian cities, because the enemy continues its offensive.
+Even if we are unable to liberate territory in the near term, if in the near future and this is the core task articulated by Minister Fedorov, we manage to halt the front line, that alone will constitute a strategic victory for us and a defeat for Russia.
+After that, it will certainly be possible to speak about de-occupation in certain sectors of the front.

-We have to choose.
-E-points are not the most perfect accounting system in the world; nothing is perfect.
-And there was no accounting in principle without e-points.
-What do we choose?
-Of course, this is a question of data interpretation and analysis.
-We have problems with this because very often these analyses are collected by Yebali, and in some specific cases they are not actually verified objectively.
-Or they are verified only superficially.
-Therefore, there are some real exaggerations, or there are three different pilots from three different units flying towards one target, and each one counts something for themselves.
-This also needs to be addressed and combated.
-But this is a management system, it does not depend on the quality of accounting.
-There is no alternative to the Yebaliv accounting system.
-But the analysis of data and the conclusions to be drawn from it depend on the commanders who use it and the commanders.
+- A choice has to be made.
+E-points are not the most perfect or flawless accounting system in the world, but perfect systems do not exist at all.
+And before e-points, there was essentially no accounting whatsoever.
+So what do we choose?
+Clearly, this is an issue of data interpretation and data analysis.
+And this is where we have problems, because very often analytical summaries based on e-points are, in certain cases, not objectively verified or are verified only very superficially.
+As a result, there are real exaggerations, or situations where three different pilots from three different units engage the same target, and each one credits the result to themselves.
+This also needs to be addressed and dealt with.
+However, this is already a management issue, and it does not depend on the quality of the accounting system itself.
+The e-points accounting system has no alternative.
+What conclusions are drawn from the data and how it is analyzed depends on the commanders and senior leaders who use it.

 - How open is communication with Mr. Fedorov?
 Is it possible to call him directly and raise the issue?